-With the recent developments of the coronavirus, it seems like the world has come to a screeching halt.
+With the recent developments of the coronavirus pandemic, it seems like the world has come to a screeching halt.
 Streets are virtually empty, the economy is suffering, and it feels like I’m risking my life just by stepping out of the house.
 So it’s safe to say that things are a little hectic and scary right now.
 So where do people turn to when chaos is occurring.
 Why, the internet of course.

 Enter the “anti-celebrity” campaign that’s been gaining support over the past few days.
 For those who may not be aware, this campaign consists of people calling out celebrities on their tone-deaf comments regarding the pandemic and the concept of social distancing.